tytydraco/yessleep/out/The_hotel_that_Im_staying_in_has_quite_the_lively_lobby.md

 I sat and joined everyone there for what was a very fun few hours.
 They asked me about what brought me here and why I was visiting, and I have to say, they were *incredible* listeners.
 Drinks were on them (hell yes), and as someone who doesn’t get to spend a lot of time just “going with the flow”, a spontaneous night of drinking with strangers was just what the doctor ordered.
 It was a well-needed reprieve from my usual life of “work hard, save money, you can relax later.”
 I was on *holiday*.
 And to have such worldly folks hanging off my every word was a good feeling.

 Off the heels of a fantastic night on an already fantastic vacation, I went up to my room, ready to call it a day.
-I had two more full days to myself before my friends were gonna arrive and wedding season was gonna kick in, so I figured it’d be smart to get some extra shut-eye.
+Wedding season was going to kick in very soon, so I figured it’d be smart to get some extra shut-eye.

 I entered my room.
 As I changed into my sleeping clothes, I noticed an enclosed envelope on my bedside table.
 It was tucked under a plastic display that had some generic hotel policy stuff on it.